Copyright for students

 These sections can also be used by staff who wish to copy material for their own research activities.

-Generally the fair dealing exceptions can only be used by individuals - i.e. staff cannot use fair dealing to copy on behalf of students - and are different to the statutory licences (Part VA and Part VB) that allow the university staff to make multiple copies of material for educational purposes.
+Generally the fair dealing exceptions can only be used by individuals - i.e. staff cannot use fair dealing to copy on behalf of students - and are different to the statutory licence s.113P that allows the university staff to make multiple copies of material for educational purposes.
 There is no payment required for the use of the fair dealing exceptions.

-Students need to be aware that they cannot rely on the Fair Dealing exceptions (Fair Dealing for research and study) to use third party copyright material if they intend to use it outside of FedUni in a non-educational context.
-This may include using third party copyright material in an ePortfolio or making assessment tasks available on an open website (such as YouTube).
+Students need to be aware that they cannot rely on the Fair dealing exceptions (Fair dealing for research and study) to use third-party copyright material if they intend to use it outside of Federation University in a non-educational context.
+This may include using third-party copyright material in an ePortfolio or making assessment tasks available on an open website (such as YouTube, Course Hero or StuDocu).

 There are several options available: